 (As a comparison, your capital city mains tap water could be up to 400 ppm on a TDS meter)

-NEW ZEALAND customers tell me that 'Pure Dew' ultra pure water is ideal.
+NEW ZEALAND customers tell me that 'PURE DEW' ultra pure water is ideal.
 It's available in 1 to 10 litre containers from Woolworths, The Warehouse, Pak 'n' Save, and New World.
-'HDR8' brand distilled water available in Auckland has also been recommended.

 D.I.Y.
 WATER DISTILLERS.
-Home distillers are becoming more affordable and for some people are a worthwhile alternative to buying water.
-I regularly use a popular economy model distiller with a stainless steel tank and it makes very good water.
-PPM reading of the finished water is just 0 or 1 ppm which is better than some of the distilled water I have bought.
-However, if you are making water for CS there are couple of things to remember.
-Most importantly DO NOT use the carbon 'post-filter'.
+Home distillers are becoming more affordable, and for some people they are a worthwhile alternative to buying water.
+I regularly use a 4 litre bench top electric distiller with a stainless steel tank and it produces quite good water.
+(About $120 on Ebay).
+However, if you are distilling water for CS there are couple of things to remember.
+Most importantly DO NOT use the charcoal or coconut 'post-filter' satchets.
 These filters put impurities back into the water that can spoil the quality of your CS batch.
-Also you should scrub the tank with a soap free scourer and rinse it with clean water after every 2 or 3 batches.
-Also, if you can remember to do it, its a good idea to turn the distiller off before it fully empties so that the last 'dregs' in the distiller are not distilled and do not get baked onto the bottom of the tank.
+Also you should scrub the tank with a soap-free scourer and rinse it with clean water after every 2 or 3 batches.
+Also, if you can remember to do it, its a very good idea to discard the first few centimetres of water from the distiller, and, later on, turn the distiller off before it fully empties.
+This will get rid of any low boiling point imputrities that are in the water, and prevent the dregs from getting baked onto the bottom of your distiller.

 What's wrong with using tap water?